-Years ago I never really considered traveling or really cared about it.
+Years ago (over a decade ago now) I never really really cared about traveling.
 Friends and random people would tell me about their travels but it didn’t really excite me.
 I wasn’t a fan to be honest.
 I was too busy working out and playing videos games.
 Even though I did not really care for travel, there were three places on my mind that I always wanted to go even as a teenager.
 People would mention these places and I always thought about them.
 One of these places was New York City.

-I was 24 years old and I had just got a lovely new job.
+I was 24 years old at the time and I had just gotten a lovely new IT job.
 A proper adult job.
 As a gift to myself, I decided to go to New York City alone.
 I wanted to see if I would like it and potentially live there one day.
 I wanted to see it all, do it all, and live it all.

 Apparently I have many cousins in the states so my dad made some calls and I had a free place to stay in Queens New York.
 This was awesome.
 This saved me tons of money and I would finally meet family, something I’ve never done.
-I was also afraid of taking an airplane and purchased the cheapest ticket through Greyhound.
-The roundtrip bus ticket was $170.00 CAD.
-The time it took to get from Toronto to NYC was well over 12 hours.
+I was also afraid of going on an airplane.
+Instead of flying, I purchased the cheapest bus ticket through Greyhound.
+The roundtrip bus ticket was $170.00 CAD at the time.
+The time it took to get from Toronto to NYC on a bus was well over 12 hours.
 The bus made several stops but I still found it to be very scenic.
+It was also just me doing it all alone.
+Someone who has never explored.
 I went for 3 days and had the time of my life.
-This is the only city I have returned to due to the dense population, clothing boutiques, food, family, and ongoing attractions.
-I love the city so much and will return hopefully when the pandemic is over.
+This is the only city I have returned to due to the dense population, boutiques, food, family, and ongoing attractions.
+I love the city so much and I still plan to move out there.

 Day 2